KarelCemus/play-redis/doc/20-configuration.md

 ## Running in different environments

 This module can run in various environments, from the localhost through the Heroku to your own premise.
 Each of these has a possibly different configuration.
-For this purpose, there is a `source` property accepting 4 values: `standalone` (default), `cluster`, `connection-string`, and `custom`.
+For this purpose, there is a `source` property accepting 4 values: `standalone` (default), `cluster`, `connection-string`, `master-slaves` and `custom`.

 The `standalone` and `cluster` options are already explained.
 The latter two simplify the use in environments, where the connection cannot be written into the configuration file up front.